Belarus: Russian Empire

 The union between Poland and Lithuania ended in 1795 with the Third Partition of Poland by Imperial Russia, Prussia, and Austria.
 The Belarusian territories acquired by the Russian Empire under the reign of Catherine II were included into the Belarusian Governorate (Белорусское генерал-губернаторство) in 1796 and held until their occupation by the German Empire during World War I.

-Under Nicholas I and Alexander III the national cultures were repressed.
-Policies of Polonization changed by Russification, which included the return to Orthodox Christianity of Belarusian Uniates.
-Belarusian language was banned in schools while in neighboring Samogitia primary school education with Samogitian literacy was allowed.
+Under Nicholas I and Alexander III the national cultures were repressed with policies of Polonization replaced by Russification which included the return to Orthodox Christianity of Belarusian Uniates.
+Belarusian language was banned in schools while in nearby Samogitia primary school education with Samogitian literacy was allowed.

-In a Russification drive in the 1840s, Nicholas I prohibited use of the Belarusian language in public schools, campaigned against Belarusian publications and tried to pressure those who had converted to Catholicism under the Poles to reconvert to the Orthodox faith.
+In a Russification drive in the 1840s, Nicholas I prohibited the use of the Belarusian language in public schools, campaigned against Belarusian publications, and tried to pressure those who had converted to Catholicism under the Poles to reconvert to the Orthodox faith.
 In 1863, economic and cultural pressure exploded in a revolt, led by Konstanty Kalinowski (also known as Kastus).
 After the failed revolt, the Russian government reintroduced the use of Cyrillic to Belarusian in 1864 and no documents in Belarusian were permitted by the Russian government until 1905.

 During the negotiations of the Treaty of Brest-Litovsk, Belarus first declared independence under German occupation on 25 March 1918, forming the Belarusian People's Republic.
 Immediately afterwards, the Polish–Soviet War ignited, and the territory of Belarus was divided between Poland and Soviet Russia.
 The Rada of the Belarusian Democratic Republic exists as a government in exile ever since then; in fact, it is currently the world's longest serving government in exile.